 – Store towards the back of your freezer so that its temperature can remain fairly constant, away from the door and never on the freezer door shelf.

 Making homemade ice cream is fun, easy and brings out the creativity in all of us.
-So go ahead and try this cherry homemade ice cream.
+So go ahead and try this chocolate cherry ice cream.
 Enjoy!

 For the Cherry Ice Cream Base: